psychopy/workshops/3hrs/source/10introductions.rst

     - It is far faster to develop experiments!
     - You can still understand (and build on) your experiment next year
-    - You'll probably have fewer bugs
+    - You'll probably have fewer bugs (and better performance)
     - Code Components can be used in nearly all places where Builder isn't enough
-    - In the future your Builder experiment will also compile to a web (JS/HTML) experiment!
+    - Builder experiments can also compile to a web format (Javscript/HTML) to run online!

 What does **Jon** do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-I still use both Builder and Coder on a regular basis.
+I use Builder on a regular basis.

-My experiments I are almost always in Builder, with added Code Components.
+My experiments are almost always created in Builder, with added Code Components.
 I don't ever break out and switch to pure code.

 Going further